jnozzi/cocoadev.com/markdown/BaseSixtyFour.md

 It mostly works, but I'm looking for ways to improve it.
 Any suggestions on corners I could cut?

--- General/RyanGovostes
+-- RyanGovostes

 ----

 Most of the code examples I've seen that deal with Base64 data use mostly straight C/C++ code, not much Objective-C/Cocoa calls (slower, I assume).
-Maybe redo it using mostly straight C datatypes (char instead of General/NSString).
+Maybe redo it using mostly straight C datatypes (char instead of NSString).
 Just a thought. --Kevin

 ----

 Some advice:

-*You should base64 decode into an General/NSData, not an General/NSString, since you want the existing structure to be 8-bit clean
-*Lose all the object allocation; just malloc() a buffer up front of the proper size, write directly into it and then wrap it up in an General/NSData at the end.
+*You should base64 decode into an NSData, not an NSString, since you want the existing structure to be 8-bit clean *Lose all the object allocation; just malloc() a buffer up front of the proper size, write directly into it and then wrap it up in an NSData at the end.
 *Error check your input for illegal characters.
 *Reverse your lookup.
 Create a lookup table that maps from your possible ASCII values to the corresponding 6-bit output values.
 *Check for '=' characters, the official base64 padding character.
 You're current implementation pads your output string with 0x00 characters, which is a no-no in an 8-bit clean world.